ricmmartins/glusterfs-azure-shared-disks/README.md

 sudo apt install glusterfs-server -y sudo systemctl status glusterd.service
 ```
-## Installing GlusterFS on Linux VM02
+## Install GlusterFS on Linux VM02

 Please note that the IPs 192.168.1.4 and 192.168.1.4  are the private ip's from VM01 and VM02.
 Add those configuration on the /etc/hosts
 ```azurepowershell-interactive